-Chromium is a vital mineral that helps reduce or relieve intraocular pressure; a problem that is becoming more common due to the strain on the eyes from staring at computer monitors for extended periods of time.
+Chromium is a vital mineral that helps reduce or relieve intraocular pressure, a problem that is becoming more common due to the strain on the eyes from staring at computer monitors for extended periods.

 Food rich in chromium can improve vision by reducing stress on the ocular muscles.

-Primary sources or chromium include romaine lettuce, onions, molasses, wheat germ, green beans, and bran cereals.
+Primary sources of chromium include romaine lettuce, onions, molasses, wheat germ, green beans, and bran cereals.

 Can-C Eye Drops

-Can-C eye drops contain N-acetylcarnosine (NAC), a natural anti-oxidant nutrient which is efficient at reducing the free radical damage that speeds up aging of the body and development of cataracts.
+Can-C eye drops contain N-acetyl carnosine (NAC), a natural antioxidant nutrient that is efficient at reducing the free radical damage that speeds up the body’s aging and the development of cataracts.

-NAC is also a very resilient type of carnosine, which makes it very effective in protecting eye lens proteins against free radical harm.
+NAC is also a very resilient type of carnosine, which effectively protects eye lens proteins against free radical harm.

 The eye drops also reverse the glycation process, cutting down the risk of cataracts.